k-farruh/k-farruh.github.io/_posts/2023-04-13-Generative-AI.md

   - category1
   - category2
 ---
-# Generative AI Composer — the Next Level of Stable Diffusion

 Generative AI models coupled with relevant text/image data can be used to oeuvre arts, poems, and creative programming codes

 ### Generative AI, Composer — the Next Level of Stable Diffusion